All of our content is written by humans, not robots. Learn More

 • Defamation4

-Other popular countries for VPN usage include India, where 43 percent of residents use VPNs, compared to 38 percent of residents in the United Arab Emirates, Thailand and Malaysia.
+Other popular countries for VPN usage include India, where 43 percent of residents use VPNs, followed by the United Arab Emirates, Thailand, and Malaysia, all with a 38-percent VPN usage.

 Emerging Markets and Growth in VPN Usage